The Complete Guide to Swimming Pool Maintenance

 Any time that you notice debris or dirt in the pool you should skim the surface with a net to remove it as soon as possible.
-Ideally you should also do this each time before you use the pool.
+Ideally, you should also do this each time before you use the pool.

 Once the floor of the pool gets very dirty, normally after winter, vacuuming becomes essential and you should vacuum to waste for the best results.
-This process involves vacuuming as you would normally before stopping the pump and then re-positioning the multiport to the ‘waste’ setting.
+This process involves vacuuming as you would normally do before stopping the pump and then re-positioning the multiport to the ‘waste’ setting.
 You can then restart your vacuuming and the water will be sucked out so that it doesn’t need to go through the filter.
 Note that this will reduce the water level in the pool so it is worth overfilling before you start and keeping the hose running.

 The importance of pool covers

-If your pool does not currently have a cover then you should definitely consider investing in one.
+If your pool does not currently have a cover then you should consider investing in one.
 Pool covers fulfil multiple functions, but most importantly they are a huge benefit to the maintenance and upkeep of the pool.
-Clearly that one of the biggest issues of introducing dirt to the water is the debris that falls into the pool – having a cover when the pool is not in use can reduce this problem to a minimum.
+Clearly, that one of the biggest issues of introducing dirt to the water is the debris that falls into the pool – having a cover when the pool is not in use can reduce this problem to a minimum.

 Pool covers are also useful in the fact that they retain heat in the water meaning that if you have a heat pump, you won’t need to use it as often.
 Ultimately this not only means you will pay less for heating but also the pool will have a longer lifespan.

 It is worth noting here the importance of the filter to your pool’s cleanliness.
 The filter removes dirt and debris from the water.
 There are several filter types and it is a good idea to understand the differences to clean them so they work effectively.